frictionlessdata/datapackage-r/README.md

 4. Select the appropriate file for your system
 5. Run installation file

-To install the `tableschema` library it is necessary to install first `devtools` library to make installation of github libraries available.
+To install the `datapackage` library it is necessary to install first `devtools` library to make installation of github libraries available.

 ``` r
 # Install devtools package if not already
 install.packages("devtools")
 ```

-Install `tableschema.r`
+Install `datapackage.r`

 ``` r
 # And then install the development version from github